Putin urges stronger protection of Russian military secrets

-President Vladimir Putin has urged Russia's top domestic security agency to tighten its protection of information related to new weapons.
+President Vladimir Putin urged Russia's top domestic security agency on Wednesday to tighten its protection of information related to new weapons and other sensitive data.

-In a speech Wednesday before top officials of the Federal Security Service (FSB), the top KGB 0successor agency, Putin said foreign spies have intensified their efforts to get access to Russia's secrets.
+In a speech to top officials of the Federal Security Service, or FSB, the main KGB successor agency, Putin said foreign spies have intensified their efforts to get access to Russia's secrets.

-Putin, a KGB veteran who headed the FSB in the 1990s before ascending to the presidency, said foreign spy agencies have intensified their operations in Russia, and are looking for political, economic and scientific secrets.
+"They are looking for access to political, economic, scientific and technological information," said the KGB veteran who headed the FSB in the 1990s before ascending to the presidency.
+"That means that your work should become even more effective."

 The Russian leader noted that the FSB last year exposed 129 foreign intelligence officers and 465 of their agents.